The best time to do this survey is from May to November.

 more about the water's health and contribute to valuable

 Please respect our environment.
 Ponds and lakes are home to important creatures.

 A good biosecurity routine is essential to reduce the risk of spreading invasive species.

 How to take part

-Step 1 – print the documents below, ideally in colour.
+Step 1 – print the documents in English below, or in Welsh, ideally in colour.

 Step 2 – You'll need a few household items (listed in the

 field guide) and some pH strips (available from most garden centres).